koltifong/chords_app/README.md

 # Chords App

-Chords app wasa developed for all musicians.
+Chords app was developed for all musicians.